 The Queen's Gallery at the Palace of Holyroodhouse showcases changing exhibitions from the Royal Collection.
-Current exhibition - "Masters of the Everyday: Dutch Artists in the Age of Vermeer".
+Current exhibition - "Painting Paradise: The Art of the Garden".

 The Queen's Gallery is open daily.